mjenquine/GA-SEIR-Course/projects/project_4/README.md

-# Project #4: Rails/React - Group Project
+# Rails/React - Group Project

 ## Overview

-For your 4th project, you will be collaborating to make a full CRUD app built with a React frontend and a Rails backend.
+For this project you will be collaborating to make a full CRUD app built with a React frontend and a Rails backend.
 You will have all day to complete this lab.

 ## Attendance